American Institute for Roman Culture: Organization history

 The American Institute for Roman Culture was founded in 2002 by archaeologist Darius Arya and architect Tom Rankin.
 The organization is a non-profit 501(c)(3) founded in Massachusetts.
 In 2003, AIRC inaugurated its first project, the Post Aedem Castoris excavation in the Roman Forum led by Drs.
 Jennifer Trimble (Stanford University) and Andrew Wilson (Oxford University).
 By its third and final season in 2005, AIRC students counted for 1/3 of the summer field school's participants.

 The success of the collaboration led to two AIRC-organized, semester-long architecture programs with California Polytechnic State University and Northeastern University.
 From 2007 until 2011, AIRC hosted a semester-long classics program and "Maymester" program with the College of the Holy Cross.
 Arya has served as AIRC's CEO/Executive Director since spring 2008, acting as principal fundraiser and liaison with the Italian Ministry of Culture.

 Ancient Rome Live

-Ancient Rome Live (ARL) is AIRC’s documentary film division that showcasing the culture of Ancient Rome.
+Ancient Rome Live (ARL) is AIRC's documentary film division that showcases the culture of Ancient Rome.
 ARL produces original documentary films of cultural heritage sites in English, with the objective of exposing these sites to a wider audience than accessible through only the Italian language.
-Production experience began after Arya's appearances in several documentaries featured on History Channel and National Geographic, including 2011 a video documentary course in Rome with Northeastern University students.
+Production experience began after Arya's appearances in several documentaries featured on History Channel and National Geographic, including a 2011 video documentary course in Rome with Northeastern University students.

 In 2011, Fasti Online, the main digital database of active archeological excavations in Italy, invited AIRC to produce video documentaries of participating sites.
 AIRC has filmed six documentaries at sites in Rome, including Palatine, Oppian Hill, Sant'Omobono, Gabii, San Marco, and Pompeii.
 More than 35 other active projects have since requested documentation by the AIRC.